frappe/erpnext_documentation/user/manual/en/buying/request-for-quotation.md

 Enter any additional messages for the Supplier in this field.
 This field can be auto filled using an 'Email Template'.
 The field to select an Email Template is just above Message for Supplier.

 ### 2.4 Terms and Conditions
-To know about Terms and Conditions, [click here](/docs/user/manual/en/selling/articles/terms-and-conditions) The Terms and Conditions will be seen if you print your RFQ.
+To know about Terms and Conditions, [click here](/docs/user/manual/en/selling/articles/terms-and-conditions).
+The Terms and Conditions will be seen if you print your RFQ.

 ### 2.5 Print Settings
-To know about Print Settings, [click here](/docs/user/manual/en/selling/articles/print-settings)
+#### Letterhead
+You can print your request for quotation/purchase order on your company's letterhead.
+Know more [here](/docs/user/manual/en/setting-up/print/letter-head).

+'Group same items' will group the same items added multiple times in the items table.
+This can be seen when your print.

+#### Print Headings
+Titles of your documents can be changed.
+Know more [here](/docs/user/manual/en/setting-up/print/print-headings).

 ### 2.6 More